joesb/helios360/content/handbook/what/communication-is-key.md

   - If you only present things once in a static form then that makes things hard for people who need to interact with a thing to understand it.
   - And so on.

-Effective communicators will use multiple modes of communicating simultaneously so that their audience will be able to engage in the forms that work best for them.
-They may even use modes of communication that can be used at the time and afterwards as well.
+*👉*{.drop-first .drop-first-vsm .margin-inline-end-md} **Effective communicators** will use multiple modes of communicating simultaneously so that their audience will be able to engage in the forms that work best for them.
+They may even use modes of communication that can be used at the time and afterwards as well.{.padding-inline-start-lg}

-Gifted communicators will know that their audience will absorb things best when they're able to engage in multiple modes of communication simultaneously.
+*👉*{.drop-first .drop-first-vsm .margin-inline-end-md} **Gifted communicators** will know that their audience will absorb things best when they're able to engage in multiple modes of communication simultaneously.{.padding-inline-start-lg}

-The most gifted communicators will have their audience think that they are speaking with someone like them — the person sounds like them because their communication is fully rounded and makes strong and healthy use of as many modes as possible at the same time.
+*👉*{.drop-first .drop-first-vsm .margin-inline-end-md} **The most gifted communicators** will have their audience think that they are speaking with someone like them — the person sounds like them because their communication is fully rounded and makes strong and healthy use of as many modes as possible at the same time.{.padding-inline-start-lg}

 ---